 Most of the photos you’ve seen of Buenos Aires in magazines and guide books, were probably of La Boca.
 This part of the city gets really colourful, making people flock to get those Insta shots.
 But this means it’s also the most touristy neighbourhood in Buenos Aires so bear this in mind by going early in the day.

 To be honest, I’m in two minds about adding the La Boca area of Buenos Aires to this 3-day itinerary because it wasn’t my favourite place purely because it felt a little too touristy.
-This being said, it looks completely different to anywhere else so I’m going to include it.
+This being said, La Boca looks completely different to anywhere else so I’m going to include it.

+In its early beginnings, dock workers and many immigrants arriving to the city decided make La Boca home.
 Wealthy families fled to the northern suburbs during the yellow fever outbreak in the 1700’s.
-Less fortunate families were left behind in southern neighborhoods like La Boca.
+Less fortunate families were left behind in southern neighbourhoods like La Boca.

-You’ll see many houses built from cast-away shipping materials such as planks and corrugated sheet metal.
-Houses were also painted with leftover paints and when there wasn’t enough paint of the same colour to cover the entire house, they would use any colour available which has resulted in the patchwork facade you still see today.
+The people opted to paint their homes.
+When there wasn’t enough paint of the same colour to cover the entire house, they would use any colour available.
+This has resulted in a wonderful patchwork effect you still see today.

 How to get to La Boca